Last Updated: 24 September 2024

 2. Don’t Lose Sight of Character

 Due to the popularity of thrillers, the market is now flooded with ´twists you won’t see coming.´ Often storylines are similar and characters are lost to the plot.
 Of course, this isn’t always the case and there are still some incredibly good thrillers out there.
-My favourite thrillers are those which offer something completely unique as well as those which are character driven.
+My favourite thrillers are those which offer something completely unique as well as those which are character-driven.
 A great example of this is I Let You Go by Clare Mackintosh.
 The twists and turns are second to none but the main character is what drives the story forward.
 Never lose sight of your character and aim for a storyline which hasn’t been done before.

 3. Make Each Chapter Count

 You cannot simply look at the end game when writing a thriller.
 Each chapter written needs to do two important things.
 Firstly, it needs to move the story forward and provide the relevant information.
 Secondly, it needs to keep the reader gripped.
 After each chapter, sit back and consider what the chapter adds to the overall story.
-Not every chapter needs to end of a cliff-hanger.
+Not every chapter needs to end on a cliff-hanger.
 However, I believe there are ways to create intrigue and suspense in every chapter which will persuade the reader to continue reading.

 4. Take Criticism

 Some writers have what are known as BETA readers.
 BETA readers are people who read the first draft of your manuscript and critique it.
-Whether you are using a number of BETA readers, or one trusted individual, listen to their feedback and learn to take criticism.
+Whether you are using a number of BETA readers or one trusted individual, listen to their feedback and learn to take criticism.
 When writing Trust Me and A Mother´s Sacrifice, I would periodically send chapters to my auntie for critique.
 I trusted her to be honest with me (also very important) and she was.
 Often she would confirm my suspicions that a particular chapter had stalled the narrative or an aspect wasn’t written as well as it could be.
 I was also using her to check that my twists were watertight!
 Having this constant feedback really helped me to shape both novels.

 5. Have Fun